-A canary launch (aka canary deployment or canary release) is rolling features out to a small number of users to assess the reaction of the overall system.
+A canary launch (aka canary deployment, canary test, or canary release) is rolling features out to a small number of users to assess the reaction of the overall system.
 Are users happier?
 Is more money made?
 Does the new feature increase system load?
 A canary launch allows you to roll out a feature slowly, and measure the reaction from real user “canaries”, looking for early indicators of danger.
 If a feature is not good, it can rolled back.
-Canary launches are a best practice for agile development organizations practicing continuous delivery to move faster.
+Canary testing is a best practice for agile development organizations practicing continuous delivery to move faster.

 Canary launches are named after the “canary in a coal mine” – miners would carry canaries into mines, as canaries were more sensitive to fatal gases like methane or carbon monoxide.
 If the canary stopped singing, miners knew to exit the mine immediately.
 Canary launches are different than internal betas (dog fooding), user testing, QA or performance testing in that all of those methods are done in controlled test environments.
 Canary launching is done on real users in a production environment, either in a randomized fashion or with users explicitly assigned or opted in to the early launch.
 For example, Google always releases new versions of Chrome as “Chrome Canary” to allow early adopters to try new features.